Commuter Rail Feasibility Report Survey Results

 - Central portion Implementing service from Raleigh Union Station to the Ellis Road Station.

 - Western portion Implementing service from the RTP Station to the West Durham Station.

-Out of the three phases, the western phase has considerable challenges associated with construction including higher cost and a longer implementation time frame.
-Due to the challenges associated the western phase is being considered for a later stage of implementation.
+Considerable challenges associated with construction – including higher cost and a longer implementation time frame – led to the western segment (RTP Station to the West Durham Station) not being considered for the first phase of implementation.

 How can you learn more?

 - View the presentation to learn more detailed information about the project, feasibility report and options.